33 Best Birding Sites in Uganda, Uganda Birdwatching Spots & Destinations For Birding in Uganda

 Murchison Falls National Park is by far one of the best birding destinations in Uganda and Africa at large.
 You don’t need so many days here, you only require about 4 Days Murchison falls.
 Murchison Falls National park is the oldest and largest national park in Uganda.
 The park is named after the strong Murchison falls that you can sight during your Uganda safaris in this park.
 The Murchison falls are the world’s most powerful waterfalls that form as River Nile forces through a 7-meter gorge.

-Murchison Falls Park has over 450 bird species some of which can be seen during game drives, boat safaris and or on guided nature walks.
-Bird watchers can see a variety bird species; forest species, swamp species, riverine woodland species and savannah species.
-You should look out for the elusive shoebill, swamp flycatcher, goliath heron, Abyssinian ground hornbill, northern red bishop, red-throated bee-eater, African quail finch, pied, malachite and giant kingfishers.
+Murchison Falls Park has over 450 bird species some of which can be seen during game drives, boat safaris, and or on guided nature walks.
+Bird watchers can see a variety of birds of Uganda species; forest species, swamp species, riverine woodland species, and savannah species.
+You should look out for the elusive shoebill, swamp flycatcher, goliath heron, Abyssinian ground hornbill, northern red bishop, red-throated bee-eater, African quail finch, pied, malachite, and giant kingfishers.

-It is also possible to modify your Birding safari in Uganda or Birding tour in Uganda to feature other Africa safari destinations like Congo, Rwanda, Tanzania, Kenya among the many.
-Congo safaris or a Congo safari offers you chance enjoy a Congo gorilla safari in Kahuzi Biega National Park to trek lowland gorillas or a Congo gorilla trekking tour in Virunga National Park to trek the famous Mountain gorillas.
+It is also possible to modify your Birding safari in Uganda or Birding tour in Uganda to feature other Africa safari destinations like Congo, Rwanda, Tanzania, Kenya among many others.
+Congo safaris or a Congo safari offers you a chance to enjoy a Congo gorilla safari in Kahuzi Biega National Park to trek lowland gorillas or a Congo gorilla trekking tour in Virunga National Park to trek the famous Mountain gorillas.

 Ajai Wildlife Reserve